NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 You can change the value of the parameter ```--fuzzer``` to be  `codealchemist, deepsmith, die, fuzzilli or montage`, to calculate the code coverage of other fuzzers.

-* Since we just randomly selected ~1000 test cases to test each fuzzer, it is likely that none of the test case will trigger a bug.
 * In our paper, we used a larger dataset of 10,000 test case to test each fuzzer.
 The full test case dataset is stored in  ``` /root/data/codeCoverage/totalFiles```.
 You can also evaluate on this full dataset using the following command for longer run (12+ hours):

    ``` python /root/src/04_coverage_calculate.py --coverage_files=/root/data/codeCoverage/totalFiles/comfort_generate --reporter_dir=/root/data/codeCoverage/coverageReporters ```